 The tonsils and adenoids are lymphoid tissue located in the throat and nose.
 “They [tonsils and adenoids] act as an early warning system and are involved in defending the body from infection.
 That said, the immune system [can] work well without them,” says Dalton.

 Because adenoids are constantly meeting organisms that cause infections, they often become infected and swell up, blocking airflow.
-This can lead to problems such as mouth breathing, snoring, and a dry and sore throat.
+This can lead to problems such as breathing difficulties, snoring, and a dry and sore throat.
 However, it’s likely adenoids and tonsils would only be removed if your child has infections that constantly come back, making them unwell, interfering with their breathing, or causing language development problems.

 Day surgery under anesthesia is required for adenoid removal and there’s generally little discomfort in the days afterward (although swelling can last for up to fourteen days).

-If you are concerned about your child, speak to your GP can refer your child to an Ear, Nose and Throat specialist (ENT) once hearing loss is detected or after a period of repeated illness or infection.
+If you are concerned about your child and want to learn more about tonsils, grommets and adenoids, speak to your GP.
+She or he can refer your child to an Ear, Nose and Throat specialist (ENT) once hearing loss is detected or after a period of repeated illness or infection.